Natashina/Cryptocurrencies/README.md

-The Chart below shows 2D plot and visualizing distribution of clusters.
+The Chart3 below shows 2D plot and visualizing distribution of clusters.

 ![Chart3](Capture2.PNG)

-Two outstandidng cryptocurrencies in the table 3 are following:
+Two outstandidng cryptocurrencies in the Chart 3 are following:
  - Draftcoin
  - BitTorrent